Coahuilaceratops

 Diet: Herbivore.

-Size: Uncertain due to incomplete fossil material.
+Size: Uncertain due to incomplete fossil material,‭ ‬but estimated at least over‭ ‬6‭ ‬meters long.

 Known locations: Mexico,‭ ‬Coahuila‭ ‬-‭ ‬Cerro del Pueblo Formation.